andrewhenriquef/toy_robot/README.md

 ### Current Integrations

 - This application integrates a web app with the CLI.
 It uses Turbo from Hotwire to synchronize commands directly between the CLI and the web app in both directions.

-### Future Improvements
-- Introduce multiple "tabletops" and robots to allow gameplay on the same or different surfaces.
-- Create a friendly interface